amhsirak/jsonwiz/README.md

 - [Pass Arrays](#pass-arrays)

 ## Overview
-jsoncli is a command-line tool for working with JSON files.
+jsonwiz is a command-line tool for working with JSON files.
 You can retrieve, modify, add or delete any value in the JSON file, then save the changes back to disk.
 To access a specific property deep in the tree, you can navigate nested objects and arrays using the dot (.) or slash (/) syntax.

 ## Installation

-jsoncli can be installed via pip through PyPi
+jsonwiz can be installed via pip through PyPi

 ```
-pip install jsoncli
+pip install jsonwiz
 ```

 ## Usage

-Once jsoncli is installed, you can use the following command to interact with the cli
+Once jsonwiz is installed, you can use the following command to interact with the cli

 ```
-jsoncli COMMAND [FILE] [PATH] [VALUE] [--ARGS]
+jsonwiz COMMAND [FILE] [PATH] [VALUE] [--ARGS]
 ```

 <table>